Research

 adversarial

 Artificial intelligence and machine learning (ML) are revolutionizing all areas of knowledge, including materials research.
-Particularly in the applied sciences, substantial efforts are devoted towards producing interpretable and robust models.
+Particularly in the applied sciences, substantial efforts are devoted towards producing interpretable, efficient, and robust models.
 Our work embeds physical principles into ML to improve their interpretability, robustness, and data efficiency in the field of materials science.

 Literature-enabled materials synthesis